Mini Bio (1)

 In 1998, Chris Tashima received an Academy Award® for Live Action Short Film, for Visas and Virtue (1997) -- a 26-minute historical drama inspired by Holocaust rescuer Chiune 'Sempo' Sugihara -- which he directed, co-wrote (adapting an original one-act play by Tim Toyama), and starred as the Humanitarian diplomat.
 To produce the film, he co-founded Cedar Grove Productions -- with playwright and executive producer Toyama and producer Chris Donahue -- which remains active developing and producing projects which "boldly defy mainstream Hollywood by giving Asian Americans the spotlight on stage, or the close-up on screen."

 As actor, Tashima has starred in numerous independent films over the past 30-plus years.
 In his biggest role, he played the romantic lead opposite Joan Chen, in Eric Byler's festival favorite, Americanese (2006), which won the Audience Award for Best Narrative Feature and a Special Jury Prize for Outstanding Ensemble Cast at its world premiere at the SXSW Film Festival.
 More recently, he played the alcoholic father to Nichole Bloom's break-out starring debut in Lily Mariye's gritty urban indie, Model Minority (2012), and starred in the title role of Jeffrey Gee Chin's noir period dramatic short, Lil Tokyo Reporter (2012).
-Other feature roles range from the evil gangster Bong opposite Angus Macfadyen in Sherwood Hu's Lani Loa - The Passage (Lanai-Loa (1998)) from executive producers Francis Ford Coppola and Wayne Wang, to, most recently, the pivotal Papa role in Tim Savage's award-winning Under the Blood-Red Sun (2014) from producer Dana Satler Hankins, for which he received Best Actor in a Supporting Role at the inaugural Love International Film Festival (Los Angeles).
+Other feature roles range from the evil gangster Bong opposite Angus Macfadyen in Sherwood Hu's Lani-Loa (1998) from executive producers Francis Ford Coppola and Wayne Wang, to, most recently, Nisei educator/organizer/activist Shigeo Yoshida in Alexander Bocchieri's Go for Broke (2018), from screenwriter/executive producer Stacey Hayashi.
+He received Best Actor in a Supporting Role at the inaugural Love International Film Festival (Los Angeles) for his portrayal of Papa in Tim Savage's Under the Blood-Red Sun (2014) from producer Dana Satler Hankins.

 Tashima's theatre appearances have included Ming in the world premiere of Chay Yew's A "Language of Their Own" at the Celebration Theatre, in West Hollywood (garnering an LA Weekly Theater Award for Ensemble Performance), Windrider in Laurence Yep's "Dragonwings" which he originated at Berkeley Repertory Theatre (and reprised at Seattle Children's Theatre, the Alliance Children's Theatre, in Atlanta, and Syracuse Stage), and Sugihara in Toyama's original one-act, "Visas and Virtue," at the Road Theatre Company, in North Hollywood.
 He has worked extensively with East West Players, in Los Angeles, where among his early credits are "Rashomon," "Mishima" and "The Memento."